Sound waves from primordial black hole formations: Numerical results

 which is consistent with the result in Minkowski spacetime~\cite{2106.09817}.
 Our numerical results, presented in Fig.~\ref{fig:U}, confirm this relation.
 The figure shows the time evolution of the peculiar velocity for two perturbation amplitudes, with the gray dashed line representing the energy density contrast divided by $4c_s$.
 It is evident that the two quantities agree well in regions far from the PBH.

 Eq.~\eqref{eq:delta} also reveals the propagation characteristics of sound waves in a flat FLRW universe.
 First, the amplitude of the sound wave (whether at a peak or trough) decays approximately as the reciprocal of the comoving radius.
-Second, the comoving radius $r_s$---defined as the intersection point of the overdense and underdense shells (point $S$ in Fig.~\ref{fig:sketch})---satisfies $\Delta r_s = c_s R_H \Delta a$.
+Second, the comoving radius of sound waves $r_S$---defined as the intersection point of the overdense and underdense shells (point $S$ in Fig.~\ref{fig:sketch})---satisfies $\Delta r_S = c_s R_H \Delta a$.
 In other words, in the comoving frame, the sound wave propagates at a constant speed:

-Third, the sound wave as a whole propagates at the speed of sound in the comoving frame while preserving its shape, so the comoving thickness of the shells remains constant during propagation.
-Similar to the results of the sound shell model for FOPTs, our companion letter~\cite{Zeng:2025law} demonstrates that the thickness of the sound shell also determines the peak frequency of the gravitational wave spectrum in the PBH formation scenario.
+Third, the sound wave as a whole propagates at the speed of sound in the comoving frame while preserving its shape.
+For any specific point on the wave (e.g., where the overdense and underdense shells intersect, or at the peak or trough), its comoving radius $r$ satisfies $\Delta r \approx c_s R_H \Delta a$.
+Consequently, the shell comoving thickness, defined as the radial distance between two specific points on the wave, remains nearly constant during propagation.
+Similar to the results of the sound shell model for FOPTs, our companion letter~\cite{Zeng:2025law} demonstrates that the thickness of the sound shell also determines the peak frequency of the GW spectrum in the PBH formation scenario.
 We will focus on the thickness of the sound shells in the next subsection.